skynth/Wizard-Royale/WizardRoyale/Documentation/README.txt

-Wizard Royale : Represents an instance of a single match, determining victory and dictating rules Instruction Panel: Panel that holds the instructions to the game Main Menu panel: Initial window with access to instruction and game panels through buttons
+Wizard Royale : Represents an instance of a single match, determining victory and dictating rules Instruction Panel: Panel that holds the instructions to the game Main Menu panel: Initial window with access to instruction and game panels through buttons WinScreenPanel : the panel for the screen that appears when a player wins
 Handler:  handles all changes made to all game objects while users are playing the game.
 Key Input: Dictates the key inputs
 Mouse Input: Dictates the mouse inputs